Hamilton Central railway station, New Zealand: New Zealand's first underground station

 Level crossings at Lake Rd, Seddon St and Victoria St, and rising population and levels of rail and road traffic, resulted in re-routing proposals from 1912, when council suggested the line could be lowered.
 It was turned down again in 1919, proposed as a diversion south of Frankton in 1929 and costed at £529,000 in 1938.

 The National Roads Board then opted for it and, in September 1959, the Ministry of Works started the project.
 The platform was lowered about 20 ft into a cut & cover tunnel approached on 1 in 80 gradients, with road over-bridges at River Rd, Tristram/Hinemoa, Seddon Streets and Lake Rd.
 The new route and platform opened on 19 September 1964, after which Anglesea St was extended north of Ward St.

 An NZR bus station (replaced by the Transport Centre in 2001) was built on top of the station, with a ramp link to it.
-The underground station was used by the Kaimai Express and Geyserland Express from when they started running in December 1991 until 1994 when the station was closed due to vandalism and concerns about passenger safety.
+The underground station was used by the Kaimai Express and Geyserland Express from when they started running on 9 December 1991 until 1994 when the station was closed due to vandalism and concerns about passenger safety.
 The ramp was closed when the Warehouse was built in 2004, though a plan had been prepared to maintain access.

-In 2020 reopening, possibly with 3 tracks and possibly just to the west, in Seddon Park, was put forward as a COVID-19 recovery scheme, as part of schemes to upgrade services to Auckland and relay tracks to Cambridge.
+A scheme to reopen the station, possibly with 3 tracks and possibly just to the west in Seddon Park, was put forward in 2020 as part of an effort to help the area recover from the economic impacts of the COVID-19 pandemic.
+The scheme was part of a wider initiative to upgrade services to Auckland and relay tracks to Cambridge.